 When Europeans first began cultivating orchids, they thought that because orchids were native to hot, humid climates, they had to have round-the-clock heat and humidity.
 In reality, like many other popular orchids, phalaenopsis are rather ideally suited to a bright window in a home in a temperate climate; they like daytime temperatures of about 80 degrees F, and night time temperatures of about 60 degrees.
 It’s the change in temperature that’s crucial for successfully growing most orchids; if there isn’t enough of a temperature drop at night, the orchids may not bloom.

-that isn’t found in most homes outside of a rainforest.
-To supplement the
+humidity that isn’t found in most homes outside of a rainforest.
+To

-humidity in your home, you can use a room humidifier, or a smaller humidifier
+supplement the humidity in your home, you can use a room humidifier, or

 Try to keep your phalaenopsis watered.
 Don’t let the potting medium dry out completely, but water the plant whenever the medium gets to the point of being only slightly damp.
 That said, one of the most common ways of killing an orchid is by overwatering.
 To prevent this, check the weight of the pot every day.
 Right after you water, the pot should be heavy; when dry, the pot will be light.
 Note how long it takes for the pot to become dry and then water every few days as necessary.
 Small pots will dry out faster than larger ones.
 Since most home windowsills are not very humid, you should use plastic pots, which help retain moisture.

 Most commercial orchid potting medium is made of tree bark mixed with charcoal and perlite chunks.
 If it turns out you suffer from the common inclination to overwater, you should use a coarser grade of mix when you re-pot.
 Overwatering will eventually kill your plant, since the roots will be robbed of the air they need.